morungos/morungos.github.io/_posts/2022-01-22-artificial-intelligence.md

 *The Savage Mind*.
 He uses it to describe how conceptual structures are put together, piece by piece.

-Bricolage, put simply, means 'tinkering', playing around, trying ideas, and testing them.
+Bricolage, put simply, means playing around, trying ideas, and testing them.
 It's an effective problem-solving strategy, although more so in the absence of guiding knowledge.
 Engineering, by contrast, is thinks about goals, and means to an end, i.e., using knowledge first.